Bilpin international ground for Creative initiatives (BigCi)

 Rae Bolotin

 Rae Bolotin is an artist and an Artistic Director of BigCi.
 She has always been interested in a wide variety of artistic endeavours and collaborations.
 Rae wants to see BigCi becoming a hub for the professional development of artists and is curious to observe how this unusual venue on the edge of a national park will affect their practice.
+Rae has received the 2018 Creative Leader Award from Blue Mountains Creative Artists Network (BMCAN).
 You can find more information about Rae on www.raebolotin.com

 Yuri Bolotin

-OLYMPUS DIGITAL CAMERAYuri Bolotin is a bushwalker, wilderness explorer and environmentalist with over 30 years experience in the Australian Bush.
+Yuri Bolotin is a wilderness explorer, author and environmentalist with over 30 years experience in the Australian Bush.
 He regularly leads and takes part in wilderness research expeditions and is a member of the Blue Mountains Conservation Society and the Colong Foundation for Wilderness.
-He is currently overseeing the publication of a 9 book series on Gardens of Stone National Park, as well as writing a book about the Wollemi National Park North to South Traverse.
+He has recently published the fourth of the series of books about the Wollemi National Park and is also one of the three authors contributing to the publication of a 9 book series on the Gardens of Stone region.
+Yuri has received the Excellence in Conservation Occasional Award 2018 from the National Parks Association.
+You can find more about Yuri’s wilderness explorations on www.bushexplorers.com.au

 BigCi is supported by a group of enthusiastic volunteers.